How to Use K-means for Big Data Clustering?: Experimental analysis

 \section{Experimental analysis}

-To demonstrate the performance of the proposed Big-means algorithm, we compare it with other state-of-the-art MSSC algorithms designed for large and, to some extent, for big data clustering.
-After having reviewed the literature on the existing clustering algorithms for big data, we were unable to find any algorithm for the MSSC problem that would be fully suitable for big data clustering: such an algorithm would need to scale well with the size of datasets while improving the quality of the obtained solution with the increasing volume of data and would not nonlinearly depend on the size of data being processed.
-Therefore, we have selected several state-of-the-art clustering algorithms that mostly could be applied only to the processing of large data and partially for big data, provided that enough computational resources are allocated to them.
-These algorithms are: Forgy K-means, K-means$\parallel$~\cite{Bahmani2012}, and LMBM-Clust~\cite{Karmitsa2018}.
-Ward's algorithm was selected as the best initialization method for K-means by our previous experiments through comparing more than 20 different techniques for the K-means initialization.
-Ward's and LMBM-Clust algorithms were selected as more sophisticated, computationally consuming, and therefore more precise algorithms for the MSSC problem.
-In contrast, Forgy K-means, K-means++, and K-means$\parallel$ were chosen as the simplest and fastest methods; nevertheless, these algorithms somewhat lack accuracy compared to Ward's and LMBM-Clust.
+We compare Big-means' performance with other state-of-the-art MSSC algorithms designed for large and, to some extent, big data clustering.
+After reviewing the literature on the existing clustering algorithms for big data, we were unable to find any algorithm for the MSSC problem that would be fully suitable for big data clustering.
+Such an algorithm should scale well with the size of a dataset, i.e., the quality of obtained solutions improves with more data, and not be linear or superlinear with respect to the size of the dataset.
+Therefore, we selected several state-of-the-art clustering algorithms for experiments, which can only be applied to large and partially to big data, provided that they have sufficient computing resources.
+These algorithms are Forgy K-means, K-means$\parallel$~\cite{Bahmani2012}, and LMBM-Clust~\cite{Karmitsa2018}.
+Ward's algorithm was chosen as the best initialization method for K-means by our previous experiments by comparing more than 20 different techniques for K-means initialization.
+We chose Ward's and LMBM-Clust algorithms as more sophisticated, computationally consuming, and therefore more precise algorithms for the MSSC problem.
+In contrast, Forgy K-means, K-means++, and K-means$\parallel$ were selected as the simplest and fastest methods; nevertheless, these algorithms are somewhat lacking in accuracy compared to Ward's and LMBM-Clust algorithms.